d1nch8g/Dancheg97/README.md

 # Interested in:

-- High load distributed systems
+- High load
+- Distributed systems
 - Algorithms and optimization
 - Approaches to fast and stable development